vanjavrsaljko/gift-tracker/README.md

 ## 🧪 Testing

-The backend has comprehensive test coverage with **47 passing tests** (~78% coverage) using Jest, Supertest, and MongoDB Memory Server.
+The backend has comprehensive test coverage with **59 passing tests** (~78% coverage) using Jest, Supertest, and MongoDB Memory Server.

 **Test Coverage:**
 - ✅ Unit tests for User model
 - ✅ Integration tests for Authentication API
 - ✅ Integration tests for Contacts API
 - ✅ Integration tests for Wishlist API
+- ✅ Integration tests for Friend System
+- ✅ Integration tests for Contact-Friend Linking (24 tests)

 **Running Tests:**
 ```bash